OpenCommit-H/github-readme-developer-health/README.md

 #### Common Options:

 - theme - name of the themes, choose [available themes](./github-readme-health/themes/calendarTheme.js)
+- size - size proportional to the default size (default is 5)
+- outline -  boolean type param for showing day border, _true or false_

+- animation - boolean type param for showing hover and fade in, _true or false_

+- hide - boolean type param for showing summary , _true or false_

-# Deploy on Your Own
+# 5. Deploy on Your Own

 1. Clone our project
 2. [make Google Application and add CLIENT_ID & CLIENT_SECRET in .env file](./Google Fitness REST API.md)